 - Wash your hands often with soap and water or use an alcohol‑based hand sanitizer.

 - Avoid touching your eyes, nose or mouth.

-- Try to avoid crowds and close contact with sick people.
+- Practice social distancing.
+Avoid crowds and contact with sick people.

 - Practice good health.